-Mechatronics is a two-year program that prepares students for immediate employment and future advancement in companies or government organizations that manufacture, service, sell, design or support electro-mechanical systems that control machinery, automation, and/or processes.
+Length of Program: 96-105 Credits Completion Award: AAAS Degree Enrollment: Every Quarter Approximate Quarterly Costs: \$300 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/manufacturing/ Mechatronics, AAAS Planning Guide Program Description: Mechatronics is a two-year program that prepares students for immediate employment and future advancement in companies or government organizations that manufacture, service, sell, design or support electro-mechanical systems that control machinery, automation, and/or processes.
 This degree is offered jointly with Shoreline Community College and North Seattle College.
 Students must take classes at both campuses in order to complete this degree.
 AAAS Degree (93 - 99 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
-Program Prerequisites:

-A.A.A.S. requires completion of courses at both Shoreline Community College and North Seattle College.
+GPA of 2.0 or better for the entire program required.
+Program Prerequisites: A.A.A.S. requires completion of courses at both Shoreline Community College and North Seattle College.
 Many classes are variable credit and lab time is arranged with the instructor.
 Please work closely with instructors or program advisors.
-Courses at North Seattle College with pre-requisites are marked with an ().
+Courses at North Seattle College with pre-requisites are marked with an (\).
 See catalog for more information.
 General Education Requirements - 12-15 Credits Communication Skills (5 Credits) Choose either BTWRT 215 or ENGL& 101.

-Multicultural Understanding (5 Credits) Choose one of the following courses: CMST 203, CMST 285, EDUC& 240, HIST 245, MCS 105, GWS 284.
+Multicultural Understanding (5 Credits) Choose one of the following courses: CMST 203, CMST 285, EDUC& 240 , HIST 245, MCS 105, GWS 284.
 Human Relations (2-5 Credits) Choose one of the following courses: BUS 104, BUS 105, BUS 250, CMST& 101.
-Required Core Courses At Shoreline Community College - MFGT 105 Basic Manufacturing Credits: 20 - MFGT 244 Preventative Maintenance Credits: 3 - MFGT 245 10-Hour OSHA Credits: 1 - MFGT 246 Mechanical Maintenance Credits: 5 - MFGT 247 Motive Maintenance Credits: 5 - MFGT 196 Manufacturing Internship Credits: 9 (6-9) - MFGT 280 Robot Certification Credits: 5 Required Courses At North Seattle College - EET 106 Intro to Soldering Credits: 1 - EET 109 Mathmatical Applications for Circuit Analysis Credits: 5 - EET 131 IT Essentials A+ Certification Credits: 5 - EET 137 Intro to Robotics Credits: 5 - EET 160 Intro to Electricity and Electronics Credits: 5 - EET 161 D.C.
-Principles of Electronics Credits: 5 - EET/EEL 201 Energy Generation, Conversion and Sustainability Credits: 5 - EET/EEL 202 Industrial Motors Controls Credits: 5 - EET/EEL 203 Industrial Motors Drives Credits: 5 Where can I go for help?
+Required Core Courses at Shoreline Community College - MFGT 105 Basic Manufacturing Credits: 20 - MFGT 244 Preventative Maintenance Credits: 3 - MFGT 245 10-Hour OSHA Credits: 1 - MFGT 246 Mechanical Maintenance Credits: 5 - MFGT 247 Motive Maintenance Credits: 5 - MFGT 196 Manufacturing Internship Credits: 9 (6-9) - MFGT 280 Robot Certification Credits: 5 Required Courses at North Seattle College - EET 106 Intro to Soldering Credits: 1 - EET 109 Mathematical Applications for Circuit Analysis Credits: 5 - EET 131 IT Essentials A+ Certification Credits: 5 - EET 137 Intro to Robotics Credits: 5 - EET 160 Intro to Electricity and Electronics Credits: 5 - EET 161 D.C.
+Principles of Electronics Credits: 5 - EET/EEL 201 Energy Generation, Conversion and Sustainability Credits: 5 \ - EET/EEL 202 Industrial Motors Controls Credits: 5 \ - EET/EEL 203 Industrial Motors Drives Credits: 5 \ Where can I go for help?